 Take precaution to protect your Social Security number, the most valuable piece of information for identity thieves.
 Don't store your Social Security card in your wallet or purse where it can be stolen or lost.
 Once a thief has your Social Security number, they can use it to set up new accounts or receive benefits in your name.

-It's important to remember that USAA will never ask you for personal information, such as your account numbers or password via email.
-Do not respond to any email that asks you to update your personal information online or by dialing a telephone number.
-Only use the customer service numbers listed on usaa.com, or by calling the main number 800-531-USAA (8722) and following the prompts.
+For secure communication, utilize the bank or credit card company’s trusted app, and or do not respond to any communication that asks you to update your personal information online or by dialing a telephone number.
+Only use the customer service numbers listed on your financial institution's website, or call the main number and follow the prompts.

 Tips for guarding against fraud

 - Make it a habit to review your credit card statement, whether you receive the statement by mail or online.
 You want to look for unfamiliar transactions.
 If you notice anything unusual, immediately call your card issuer.
 The card issuer will help you verify whether you've been the victim of fraud.
 If so, they'll remove those charges, close your account and issue a new account number.
-At USAA, this will fall under the zero liability for unauthorized credit card transactions policy.See note2

-- Check your credit reports at annualcreditreport.com.See note1 It's free to download reports from all three national credit bureaus — Experian®, TransUnion® and Equifax®.
-You're looking for anything unfamiliar, such as credit card accounts you didn't open, loans you didn't apply for, and incorrect employers or other personal information, such as addresses.
+- Check your credit reports at annualcreditreport.com Opens in a New Window.
+See note 1 It's free to download reports from all three national credit bureaus: Experian®, TransUnion® and Equifax®.
+Look for anything unfamiliar, such as credit card accounts you didn't open, loans you didn't apply for and incorrect employers or other personal information, such as addresses.
 If you see any inaccurate information, you can file a credit report dispute.

 If you have concerns about credit card security, you can notify the creditor via the contact information listed in the credit report.

 Finally, when you request a new or re-issued credit card, be sure to ask when you should expect it to arrive.
-If you don't receive it or you discover that it's lost or stolen, immediately file a report with the credit card issuer.
+If you don't receive it or discover that it's lost or stolen, immediately file a report with the credit card issuer.

 Are payment apps safer than credit cards?